lino-framework/book/docs/dev/plugin_inheritance.rst

 The `config` directory
 ======================

-The `config` subdirectories are handled automatically as expected:
-Lino scans first the `config` subdirectory of the child, then those of the parents.
+The :xfile:`config` subdirectories are handled automatically as expected: Lino scans first the `config` subdirectory of the child, then those of the parents.

 Inheriting fixtures and django-admin commands